 HBCUs are integral to various communities and serve as a prime catalyst of countless changes including HIV.
 The HBCU initiative provides opportunities for students, as well as faculty and staff to increase awareness around HIV/AIDS throughout Black communities.
 The NBHAAD and HBCU partnership initiative provides access to HIV/AIDS education, testing, treatment, and care.

-The HBCUs that participated in the initiative include:
+The HBCUs that have participated in the initiative include:

 - Alcorn State University